Victor Denisov

 Victor L. Denisov (Victor Leonovich Denisov) (17 January 1944, Moscow, USSR) is a Russian playwright.
 He is the author of 33 plays and is known for depicting reality in forms and displays that are not typical to the Russian theatre.
 He is a member of the Moscow Writers Union (1995) and of the Theater Workers Union of the Russian Federation and a specialist in American 20th century drama.
 He translated more than 20 plays from English, as well as of novels, novellas, short stories and essays.
 He received a PhD in philology (1982).

 Biography

 Parents

 Victor Denisov was born on 17 January 1944 in Moscow to a family of classical musicians.
-The father Leon Sachs (20 April 1918, Windsor (Canada) – 20 August 1977, Athens (Greece) was a Soviet musician, a virtuoso violinist, the principal violin of the Bolshoy Theater Symphony Orchestra, one of the leading pedagogues of the Soviet violin school.
+The father Leon Sachs (20 April 1918–20 August 1977) was a Soviet musician, a virtuoso violinist, the principal violin of the Bolshoy Theater Symphony Orchestra, one of the leading pedagogues of the Soviet violin school.

-The mother Muza Denisova (8 August 1922, Kaluga – 23 October 2003, Moscow) was a Soviet piano pedagogue, a pianist; one of the leading pedagogues of the Gnessin Seven Year School.
+The mother Muza Denisova (8 August 1922– 23 October 2003) was a Soviet piano pedagogue and a pianist.
+She was one of the leading pedagogues of the Gnessin Seven Year School.